TBI330/Red-Team-vs-Blue-Team-Project/Day_2_activity/readme.md

 ![](screenshots/Day2_Traffic_during_day.PNG)

      - What responses did the victim send back?

+ The table below shows the top response codes sent back to the Kali machine.

+ There were over 16,000 401 (unauthorized) reponse codes sent back to the Kali machine, just during the Brute-Force-Attack.

      - What data is concerning from the Blue Team perspective?

 2. Find the request for the hidden directory.